 Rafi joined the ATRF Board in January 2020.
 He has worked in oil and gas, energy banking, and investment management, and is currently a Director and Senior Portfolio Manager with Canoe Financial.
 Rafi manages the Canoe Energy Class, Canoe Energy Income Class, and the Canoe Energy Alpha Fund.

 Prior to joining Canoe, Rafi spent over a decade at First Energy Capital, a leading investment dealer that focuses on the energy industry; his finishing roles were Vice Chairman and Managing Director.
 He is currently on the Board of Directors for Canoe Financial LP, Artis Exploration Ltd, Aureus Energy Services Inc, Chance Oil and Gas Ltd, Topaz Energy Corporation, and Well Ventures Corporation.
 Rafi holds a Bachelor of Arts in Economics from the University of Calgary.

-Rafi is Vice-Chair of the Investment Committee and a member of the Human Resources and Compensation Committee.
+Rafi is the Vice-Chair of the Investment Committee and a member of the Human Resources and Compensation Committee (HRCC).

 Greg joined the ATRF Board in March 2019.
 In his law career, he held roles as a Crown prosecutor, defense lawyer, and justice of the peace in the Provincial Court of Alberta.
 He served as General Counsel and Superintendent of Human Resources for the Calgary Board of Education and now provides arbitration and mediation services in labour relations matters.

 Greg has served as Equity Ombudsperson for the Law Society of Alberta and as an arbitrator of labour relations disputes under the Alberta Labour Relations Code.
 He is also a member of the Board of Directors of the Old Trout Puppet Workshop.

 Greg holds a Bachelor of Laws degree from the University of Calgary, and he was appointed King’s Counsel in 2016.